dougeby/IntuneDocs/InTuneDocs/DeployUse/get-ready-to-configure-mobile-app-management-policies-with-microsoft-intune.md

 -   **A subscription to Microsoft Intune**.
 End users need [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] licenses to get apps with MAM policy.

--   The **mobile device management authority** must be set to either **Intune** or **Configuration manager**, depending on whether you are using just Intune or Configuration Manager integrated with Intune to manage your devices.
-If you are using O365 built-in mobile device management, you must purchase an Intune subscription and [set the mobile device management authority to Intune](get-ready-to-enroll-devices-in-microsoft-intune.md#set-mobile-device-management-authority).
 -   An **Office 365 (O365)** subscription that is required for the following:
   - To apply MAM policies to apps with multi-identity support.
   - To create  SharePoint Online and Exchange Online work accounts.
 Exchange On-premises and SharePoint on-premises are not supported.